msv-lab/HoarePrompt-experiments/README.md

 The experiment are dependent and will create various directories to organize configuration, data, and logs:

+Visit **Path:** [scripts/scripts.md](scripts/scripts.md) for documentation on the different scripts you can use to run experiments.
+All the bash scripts in the helper runners folder of the repo are used to schedule experiments.

 1. **Data File**: The data file  is read from the path specified with `--data`.
 For potential data to use you can consider the sanitized-mbpp.json or you can use the example data in the [input_data folder](./input_data)

 2. **Configuration File**: Passed via `--config`, this file contains parameters that guide the behavior of the experiment (model type, training options, etc.).
 If not provided, `default_config.json` will be used.